Nebraska Public Media: Cable and satellite availability

 Nebraska Public Media is available on nearly all cable systems in Nebraska.
-Selected cable systems in northern Kansas carry Hastings' KHNE in addition to Smoky Hills PBS; these counties are part of the Hastings/Kearney side of the Lincoln/Hastings/Kearney media market.
+Selected cable systems in northern Kansas (specifically Jewell, Phillips, Republic and Smith counties) carry Hastings' KHNE in addition to Smoky Hills PBS; these counties are part of the Hastings/Kearney side of the Lincoln/Hastings/Kearney media market.
 Additionally, Omaha's KYNE is carried on most cable systems in southwestern Iowa.

 On satellite, KUON, KYNE, KPNE, KXNE, and KTNE are carried on the local Lincoln, Omaha, North Platte, Sioux City, and Cheyenne, Wyoming Dish Network feeds, respectively.
 KTNE is the sole PBS station available to satellite viewers in the Cheyenne market, due to FCC regulations that prohibit Wyoming PBS to be seen in that market, since KWYP-TV in Laramie is located in the Denver television market.
 KHNE, KYNE, and KXNE are available on the Lincoln, Omaha, and Sioux City DirecTV feeds, respectively.

 Digital television

-Digital channels
+Subchannels

-The digital signals of Nebraska Public Media's stations are multiplexed:
+The signals of Nebraska Public Media's television stations are multiplexed: